1997 NBA Finals: Aftermath

-— -Scottie Pippen telling reporters after the game what he said to Karl Malone (nicknamed the Mailman) before crucial free throws in Game 1.
+— — Scottie Pippen telling reporters after the game what he said to Karl Malone (nicknamed the Mailman) before crucial free throws in Game 1.

 Nationally, Karl Malone, the MVP of the league in the regular season, was criticized heavily for a subpar NBA Finals.
 Dennis Rodman and Brian Williams forced Malone into taking more jump shots than he had in any playoff series in his career to that point.
-In the 1997 Finals, Malone shot 44% compared to 53% in the regular season and 60% at the free throw line compared to 78% in the regular season.
+In the 1997 Finals, Malone shot 44% compared to 53% in the regular season and 60% at the free throw line compared to 78%.
 In Game 1, Malone missed 2 free throws with 9 seconds left, which left Michael Jordan to hit the game winner.
-In Game 5, he went 7-for-17 from the floor and 5-for-9 at the free throw line for 19 points in a Jazz two point loss.
-In Game 6, he went 7-for-15 from the field and free throw line in a four point loss.
-Many felt the Jazz could have won the series if Malone played to his capabilities.
+In Game 5, he went 7-for-17 from the floor and 5-for-9 at the free throw line for 19 points in a Jazz two-point loss.
+In Game 6, he went 7-for-15 from both the field and free throw line in what turned out to be a close four-point loss.

+This was the only Bulls' championship Brian Williams was a part of.
+In 1998, Williams changed his name to Bison Dele to honor his Native American (Cherokee) and African ancestry.
+At the age of 30, he retired after the 1998–99 season, walking away from the remaining five years and US$36.45 million on his contract with the Detroit Pistons rather than be traded.
+In 2002, Dele, his girlfriend Serena Karlan, and boat captain Bertrand Saldo were killed by his Dele's brother, Miles Dabord, after the two got into an argument aboard Dele's boat near Tahiti across the Pacific Ocean.